psu/zen-mods/README.md

 # Zen Browser Mods
 My collection of mods for the Zen Browser.
-Install them from the [official Zeb Mods page](https://zen-browser.app/mods).
+Install from the [official Zen Mods page](https://zen-browser.app/mods).
+Comments and suggestions are welcome.

 <br>

 ## Better CtrlTab Panel